7 personal loan mistakes that could cost you money

 3. Not considering your credit score

-Some lenders have minimum credit score cutoffs.
+Most lenders have minimum credit score requirements.
 If you don’t meet these, it is better to wait before applying and focus on improving your score first.

 Lenders want to know that you can afford to repay what you borrow, which is why most require you to provide employment and income information.
-Lenders also review your credit score and credit history to see how you’ve handled past loans.
+Lenders also review your credit score and credit history to see how responsibly you’ve managed loans in the past.

 The best personal loan interest rates — near or below the national average of 12 percent — generally go to applicants with good or excellent credit scores.

-Bad-credit interest rates range up to three times as high.
+Bad-credit interest rates can be as much as three times higher.
 Bad-credit borrowers often end up spending several hundred or thousands more in interest than those with good credit borrowing the same amount.
-The lender might also deny your application.
+The lender might also deny your application if your credit score isn’t up to snuff.

 You should check your credit before applying for a personal loan to avoid any surprises.
 If your credit score is on the lower end, it’s worthwhile to explore other options to get the cash you need.
 In the meantime, review your credit report and file disputes if you notice inaccurate or outdated information that could be dragging your credit score down.